+6 There are no federal regulations related to population and housing.

+7 State

+8 Under CEQA, a project's likelihood to induce growth beyond planned levels must be taken into 9 consideration.
+There are no other state regulations related to population and housing.

+10 Local

-- 4 This section summarizes regulations that apply to population and housing. - 5 Federal - 6 There are no federal regulations related to population and housing. - 7 State - 8 Under CEQA, a project's likelihood to induce growth beyond planned levels must be taken into - 9 consideration.
-There are no other state regulations related to population and housing. - 10 Local - 11 The two traction power substations included in the Proposed Project would be located outside of - the Caltrain right-of-way (ROW) in South San Francisco and San Jose; all other traction power - facilities would be located in the Caltrain ROW.
-There may some land acquisition for several - overhead contact system (OCS) pole locations or alignments, and electrical safety easements will - 15 need to be acquired in various areas along the ROW that are occupied by residential, commercial, - and industrial development.
-However, the Proposed Project would not displace any housing and - would not directly or indirectly induce population or housing growth.
-Therefore, there are no - 18 relevant local policies that would apply to the Proposed Project.
-Land use impacts are discussed - separately in Section 3.10, Land Use and Recreation.
+- 11 The two traction power substations (TPS) included in the Proposed Project would be located - 12 outside of the Caltrain right-of-way (ROW) in South San Francisco (except for TPS1, Option 4 and - 13 TPS 2, Option 3, both which are located within the Caltrain ROW and San Jose; all other traction - 14 power facilities would be located in the Caltrain ROW.
+There may some land acquisition for several - 15 overhead contact system (OCS) pole locations or alignments, and electrical safety easements will - 16 need to be acquired in various areas along the ROW that are occupied by residential, commercial, - 17 and industrial development.
+However, the Proposed Project would not displace any housing and - 18 would not directly or indirectly induce population or housing growth.
+Therefore, there are no - 19 relevant local policies that would apply to the Proposed Project.
+Land use impacts are discussed - 20 separately in Section 3.10, Land Use and Recreation.

-20 3.12.1.2 Environmental Setting
+21 3.12.1.2 Environmental Setting

-- 21 For purposes of this population and housing analysis, the project area is defined as the three - 22 counties that contain the Proposed Project: San Francisco County, San Mateo County, and Santa - 23 Clara County.
+For purposes of this population and housing analysis, the project area is defined as the three counties that contain the Proposed Project: San Francisco County, San Mateo County, and Santa Clara County.
 The Proposed Project would be located mostly within the Caltrain ROW.
-Commercial, - industrial, open space, and residential land uses are directly adjacent to the project alignment.
-Land - uses adjacent to the proposed traction power facilities are primarily industrial.
+Commercial, industrial, open space, and residential land uses are directly adjacent to the project alignment.
+Land uses adjacent to the proposed traction power facilities are primarily industrial.

-Population
+27 Population

-- Table 3.12.1 presents existing (2010) and projected future (2040) population numbers.
-Santa Clara - 28 County is expected the experience a 35 percent increase in population from 2010 to 2040.
-San - 29 Francisco County and San Mateo County are projected to experience 34 percent and 25 percent - increases in population by 2040, respectively.
+- Table 3.12-1 presents existing (2010) and projected future (2040) population numbers.
+Santa Clara - 29 County is expected the experience a 35 percent increase in population from 2010 to 2040.
+San - 30Francisco County and San Mateo County are projected to experience 34 percent and 25 percent21Image: San Mateo County are projected to experience 34 percent and 25 percent - 31 increases in population by 2040, respectively.